Cambuslang Rangers F.C.: Crest and colours

 The Cambuslang Rangers club crest is an initialisation of the club's name with the letters C.R.F.C. interweaved inside the crest.

 In the 1990s the club name and established year were added around the crest and have remained there to avoid confusion with the Rangers FC crest.

 In November 2021, Cambuslang Rangers launched their new brand marks as well as a new club crest which sported a prominent circle shape to signify a unity between the club and community.

-When all of the Cambuslang clubs merged the Cambuslang Rovers traditional blue shirts would be retained and Cambuslang Hibernian's blue shorts & socks would add to it with only the green shirt being dropped from the strip.
+When all of the Cambuslang clubs merged the Cambuslang Rovers traditional blue shirts would be retained and Cambuslang Hibernian's blue shorts and socks would add to it with only the green shirt being dropped from the strip.

-Today the club still play in an all royal blue strip although traditionally, throughout the 20th century they mainly wore royal blue shirts, white shorts & white socks.
-The club have also known to play in yellow or white shirts with blue shorts & socks during the late '60s & early '70s however these strips were mainly wore to avoid clashing with opposition colours.
+Today the club still play in an all royal blue strip although traditionally, throughout the 20th century they mainly wore royal blue shirts, white shorts and white socks.
+The club have also known to play in yellow or white shirts with blue shorts and socks during the late 1960s and early 1970s however these strips were mainly worn to avoid clashing with opposition colours.
 In recent times Cambuslang have been known to wear a change kit colour of red.

 Influential players

-While most of the 1970s players are held in high regard such as Bobby Brown, Keith Nelson, John Cummings, Billy Patterson & more, supporters tend to consider Willie McCallum as the club's best-ever player.
-He was a mainstay and major asset to the club in the 1970s & was often asked for his autograph which is very rare for players at junior level.
+While most of the 1970s players are held in high regard such as Bobby Brown, Keith Nelson, John Cummings, Billy Patterson and more, supporters tend to consider Willie McCallum as the club's best-ever player.
+He was a mainstay and major asset to the club in the 1970s and was often asked for his autograph which is very rare for players at junior level.